wordofwarning/wordofwarning.org/current/2017-spring/green/index.md

 A practical workshop in The Studio at Royal Exchange Theatre — open to artists working across performance interested in experimenting with (speaking) voice, rhythm, deconstruction and vocal patterning + composition.
 Nic Green will share some processes connected with *Cock and Bull*, including influences and inspirations, techniques, exercises and ideas behind the work.
 Participants will apply these in their own way to create original performance experiments.

 **How to attend the workshop**
-First: you must be a member of RET's Open Exchange — membership is free and you can <a href="http://www.surveymonkey.co.uk/r/Open_Exchange" target="_blank">apply to join online</a>.
+First: you must be a member of RET's <a href="https://www.royalexchange.co.uk/open-exchange-network" target="_blank">Open Exchange Network</a> — membership is free to Greater Mcr-based emerging theatre-makers/artists aged 18+ and you can <a href="http://www.surveymonkey.co.uk/r/Open_Exchange" target="_blank">apply to join online</a>.
 Then: register for the free artist workshop by emailing Davinia Jokhi at RET via <mailto:davinia.jokhi@royalexchange.co.uk> (N.B. capacity is limited to about 15).
 If you go: please wear comfortable clothing and bring water; should you have any specific or additional needs, please let Davinia know in advance so RET can be sure to accommodate these with awareness and sensitivity.